 Sample route from British Museum to Waterloo or Trafalgar Square

-The routes link a range of attractions important to both visitors and local communities including the British Museum, National Portrait Gallery, Somerset House, a number of schools, churches, theatres, health and leisure centres, hotels, pubs, restaurants and squares.
+They link a range of attractions important to both visitors and local communities including the British Museum, National Portrait Gallery, Somerset House, a number of schools, churches, theatres, health and leisure centres, hotels, pubs, restaurants and squares.

 The route already exhibits characteristics that are excellent for walking.
 There is a human scale to architecture through the route and many points of intrigue.
 Some locations have already been improved to create a sense of place.
 But these points of excellence lack coherence as a route.

-Walking routes are also marred by poor crossing facilities and prohibitive junctions that prevent people from following natural desire lines.
+- Poor crossing facilities and prohibitive junctions prevent people from following natural desire lines.

-St Martin’s Lane is an good example of a street given over to motor traffic at the expense of pedestrians, who are crammed onto narrow pavements when the theatres and restaurants spill out.
+St Martin’s Lane is a good example of a street given over to motor traffic at the expense of pedestrians, who are crammed onto narrow pavements when the theatres and restaurants spill out.
 Simple improvements including removal of on-street parking and wider pavements could transform the street and give space back to those who need it most.

 We imagine cafes, restaurants and pubs, extending the seating areas.
 Features such as benches, greenery or public art would further enhance the streets, making these places to spend time rather than rush through.